oracle-devrel/cd3-automation-toolkit/docs/remotestate.md

 # Store Terraform State into Object Storage Bucket

 !!!
 Caution
+    - The option to upload to Resource Manager is not available when using Jenkins.
+When using it via CLI, with remote state configured,  it is required to remove backend.tf from the directory, bring the remote state into local and then upload the stack.

-    - When utilizing remote state and deploying the stack to OCI Resource Manager through the **Upload current terraform files/state to Resource Manager** option under **Developer Services**, attempting to execute terraform plan/apply directly from OCI Resource Manager may result in below error.
+    - If this is not done, attempting to execute terraform plan/apply directly from OCI Resource Manager may result in below error.

     <img width="50%" height="50%" alt="Screenshot 2024-01-17 at 11 38 54 PM" src="../images/remotestate-1.png">

-    - This option is disabled while using the toolkit via Jenkins.
-While using it via CLI, it is required to remove backend.tf from the directory, bring the remote state into local and then upload the stack.

 <br>